SpivEgin/dockershelf/python/README.md

 The Python images are built using a bash script [`python/build-image.sh`](https://github.com/LuisAlejandro/dockershelf/blob/master/python/build-image.sh), you can check it out for details.

-Each python release is downloaded from Debian sources.
-Due to the nature of debian packaging, some releases of Python can only be compiled on specific releases of Debian.
-Based on that premise, Python will be compiled against the corresponding image and then upgraded to Debian Sid.
+Each python release is installed using [Pythonz](http://saghul.github.io/pythonz/).

 We'll explain the overall process here:

 1. Built `FROM dockershelf/debian:<release>`.
 2. Labelled according to [label-schema.org](http://label-schema.org).
-3. Install developer tools to handle the python source download.
+3. Install developer tools and build depends to handle the Pythonz install and Python compilation.
-4. Download Python source with `apt-get source python<release>`.
-5. Parse `Build-Depends` and `Depends` fields.
-6. Install `Build-Depends` and `Depends` packages.
-7. Compile Python using `make -f debian/rules install`.
-8. Uninstall `Build-Depends`, developer tools and orphan packages.
+4. Install Pythonz.
-9. Install Python by copying the compiled files to their corresponding places.
+5. Install Python according to version.
-10. Upgrade image to Debian Sid.
+6. Removing unnecessary packages.
-11. Install `pip`.
+7. Install `pip`.
-12. Shrink image by deleting unnecessary files.
+8. Shrink image by deleting unnecessary files.

 ## Made with :heart: and :hamburger: